Million900o/code-server-electron/README.md

-# Discord code-server RPC
+# code-server-electron

-Get Discord RPC control by launching code-server through this electron app.
+code-server "wrapper" in electron.
+Enables Discord status on code-server.

 > Only tested on MacOS